 How To Get To Know Someone On A First Date

-Almost everyone gets the 'first date jitters' when getting ready to date someone new.
+Almost everyone experiencesthe 'first date jitters' when getting ready to date someone new.
 There are many possible outcomes to getting to know someone, and we all want our first dates to go well.
-Sometimes that anxiety alone is enough to cause you to act 'not like yourself'.
+Sometimes that the feelings of nervousnessalone areenough to cause you to act differently than you normally would.
 Some shut down, others ramble, and some even may behave inappropriately or in a way that is not reflective of your natural personality or expectations.
 It can be tough, but it is important to just be yourself.
 It can be stressful to act like your completely normal character since it puts you in a vulnerable position, but keep in mind that your date is just as interested in getting to know you and developing a positive, healthy relationship as you are with them.
 Being open and honest helps your date feel comfortable with being open and honest as well, and can help a great deal to lessen the pressure to enjoy your time.

 Checking in is helpful in gauging the comfort and quality of the time you both are spending together.
 It is important for you to both check in with your date and with yourself.
 To check in with your date, you may use the following techniques:

 - At some point toward the middle of the date, ask if your date is having a good time.
-Only ask once, though.
+You’ll likely want to only ask once, though.
 Asking more than once may put pressure on you both.